freedomofpress/securedrop-docs/docs/development/translations.rst

 If you're interested in helping with translation and have questions about anything in this document, here's how to ask for help:

-* Post a message in the `translation category of the SecureDrop forum`_
+* Post a message in the `translations category of the SecureDrop forum`_
 * Chat in the `SecureDrop instant messaging channel`_
 * Read the `Weblate documentation`_